 Doyen and Gaudoin [23] study classes of virtual age models based on deterministic reduction of virtual age due to repairs, and hence not requiring the observation of repair characteristics.
-The basic models of this type can be obtained simply by letting the D_i in Kijima's models above be replaced by parametric functions.
-A simple example of [23] is to use $1 - \rho$ for D_i where $0 < \rho < 1$ is a so-called age reduction factor.
+The basic models of this type can be obtained simply by letting the D_i in Kijima's models above be replaced by parametric functions such as $1 - \rho$ where $0 < \rho < 1$ is an unknown parameter to be estimated.